domenk/esp32-arduino-lib-builder-windows/README.md

 * You can skip added/removed lines that are commented (they start with "#").
 * You can skip added deprecated options (from line "# Deprecated options for backward compatibility" to "# End of deprecated options").

-After you've incorporated all changes, run `./build.sh -b menuconfig -t esp32s2` again and check if changes are applied.
+After you’ve incorporated all changes, run `./build.sh -b menuconfig -t esp32s2` again and check if changes are applied.

 ### Build the library